Pull the local septic file first

 New Hampshire's main wrinkle is that special property-transfer rules can apply to certain protected-shoreland waterfront properties, while failure verification and expansion approvals can still widen non-waterfront projects.
 Final design, permit timing, and approval still need local verification.

 New Hampshire quote conversations get more real once you know whether the property is operationally approved for the intended use and whether OneStop or archive records actually support the file story.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Use these pages when the guide is not specific enough and the real bottleneck is replacement scope, the file, permit path, buyer risk, inspection history, or the site-review story.